Josefinekihlstrom/Plant-Memory/README.md

     match an encouraging sound effect plays.
     - When the player has matched all cards another overlay covers the memory column to indicate that the game is finished together with an audio playing.

+2. **Left Column Features**
+    - The left column includes a logo together with the name of the game and a container that includes a replay icon, an audio icon, a moves counter, a timer, the highest score and two buttons which lets the player choose a theme for the page.

+3. **Replay and Audio Icons**
+    - When the replay icon is clicked the page reload.
+This allows the player to restart the game whenever it's needed.

 #### Features left to implement
 - Add opportunity to change music during playing.
 In the original idea there was a third icon in the container to the left.
 This was suppose to include a feature to make it possible to change through different background